 High School students who have demonstrated exceptional academic ability may be permitted to enroll as UCF students while completing their high school graduation requirements.
-There are two types of enrollment options: Dual Enrollment and Early Admissions.
+Under Florida Statues (F.S.
+1007.271) and operating in accordance with local articulation agreements, there are two types of enrollment options: Dual Enrollment and Early Admissions.

-Dual Enrollment is for students who desire to dual enroll on a part-time basis, taking one or two courses, while completing their high school coursework.
+Dual Enrollment is for students in grades 6-12 who desire to dual enroll on a part-time basis, taking one or two courses, while completing their high school coursework.
 Students must submit an application for admission by the published application deadline date, as well as the following items: